elong0527/elong0527.github.io/content/_index.md

 description: "Personal website of Yilong Zhang; 张亦龙的个人网站"
 ---

-I am a statistician at [Merck](https://www.merck.com/) and enjoy clinical trial development.
+I am a biostatistician at Meta and enjoy clinical development.

+Before joining Meta, I worked as a statistician at Merck.
-My current focus is on using **R** to fill process, technical and training gaps for clinical trial analysis, reporting, and submission with a group of talented members within Merck and across the pharmaceutical industry.
+My focus is on using **R** to fill process, technical and training gaps for clinical trial analysis, reporting, and submission with a group of talented members within Merck and across the pharmaceutical industry.
 Our recommendations are summarized in <https://r4csr.org/>.